NI-HPC/nihpc-documentation/docs/Green HPC.md

-# Green HPC: Sustainable Use of High-Performance Computing
+# Green HPC: Sustainable Use of High Performance Computing

 Green HPC refers to using high-performance computing systems in a carbon-efficient way, aiming to minimize environmental impact.
 Every user of Kelvin2 can contribute to reducing emissions by following sustainable computing practices.